jmchacon/rusty6502/testdata/README.md

 <h2>bcd_test.bin</h2>
 <p>
-bcd_test.asm is hand extracted assembly from http://www.6502.org/tutorials/decimal_mode.html#B and then using ../hand_asm converted into a test ROM file.
+bcd_test.asm is hand extracted assembly from http://www.6502.org/tutorials/decimal_mode.html#B and then using ../assembler converted into a test ROM file.

+bcd_test_cmos.asm is the same file as the above except 2 JSR's have been changed to pickup CMOS instead of NMOS for testing.